dumux/dumux/examples/1ptracer/doc/tracer.md

 <details><summary> Click to show includes</summary>
 As for the single-phase problem, atype tag is defined also for this simulation.
-Here, we inherit all properties of the `Tracer` type tag, a convenience type tag that specializes most of the required properties for tracer transport flow simulations in DuMuX.
+Here, we inherit all properties of the `Tracer` type tag, a convenience type tag that specializes most of the required properties for tracer transport flow simulations in DuMu<sup>x</sup>.

 ```cpp
 #include <dumux/porousmediumflow/tracer/model.hh>